open-make/airtrack-doc-website/3Dprinting.md

 ## Options for the ground of the large platform {pagestep}

-### Other materials

-If your 3D printer is to small to print the platform ground in one run or you don't want to print it, you could use acrylic glass or plastic in the same size a platform.
+If your 3D printer is to small to print the platform ground in one run or you don't want to print it, you could use other materials in the same size as platform.
 The platform ground only needs to be stiff, lightweight and with a diameter of 300mm.
 Further you need to glue things on it.
 The height is not relevant but should not exceed 10 mm.

 ### Printing in segments
 If your 3D printer is to small for printing the large platform in one run, you could print eight quarters of the platform and glue them.